nkapila6/nk/content/masters/cs7641-review.md

 In finals, I score a 32.5/57 which dropped my overall to 88.70 % leading to an A. The finals did not go so well since the questions were tricky and confusing but mostly from the lectures.
 Just do the lectures + George’s [notes](https://teapowered.dev/assets/ml-notes.pdf) and you should be fine.

 ## Summer scaling

+### Summer 2024
 For the summer cohort of 2024, the course was scaled and some additions were made as below.
 - A new hypothesis quiz was added to assist with better report writing at the start of the semester.
 - Potentially, for summer only since timelines are short, Assignment 4 on Reinforcement Learning was dropped.

+### Summer 2025
+The course never fails to surprise!

+In summer of 2025, the course evolved yet again (yes, like Pokemons):
+- 3 unit quizzes added
+- A2 RO removed instead of A4.

 ## Other interesting text to review: